 - Read the labels at the grocery store.
 This is something that I still mess up.
 I’ve bought corn oil when I wanted vegetable oil.
 I buy wheat noodles when I just wanted regular noodles.
 Mistakes happen.
 Try to remember to look at the front of the box before you buy.

 - Drain your noodles after boiling.
 Water should really be on a “rolling boil” when you dump in your food.
 That’s when you can start timing it according to the bag.
 Different noodles take different amounts of time to cook.
 For example, Kraft Macaroni and Cheese noodles always take 7 ½ minutes to cook whereas pasta noodles can take up to 16 minutes, depending on taste and the size of the noodle.
 Read the back of your package to find out how long to cook your noodles.
 Stir them frequently to keep them from sticking, but don’t stir constantly.
 Always drain the water from the noodles after you’re done boiling.
 Dump them into a strainer, and shake the strainer around to get off the excess water before serving.

 - Flour your hands when working with sticky dough.
 I throw a few spoonfuls on a small plate and keep dipping my hands in the powder like a gymnast while I roll dough balls for cookies.

 - Keep two different cutting boards handy: one for meat and one for vegetables, to avoid contamination.

 Now is the time to try your hand at cooking.
 Start slow and build your way up to harder recipes.
-The more successful the meals, the more you will build confidence in your cooking.
+The more successful the meals, the more confidence you will build in your cooking.
 Just take your time, follow directions, pay attention, and you may find that you have a knack for cooking.
 Good luck!
-Share your successful recipes or embarrassing cooking stories in the comments below.
+Share your successful meals or embarrassing cooking stories in the comments below.